UGC works because it invites happy customers to speak on your behalf.

 Personalization was the key to Coca-Cola’s user-generated content marketing strategy.

 How can you personalize your UGC?
 How do you make shoppers the star of the show?
-The more personalized and shareable it is, the better your chances of customer engagement.
+The more personalized it is, the better your chances of customer engagement and getting people to share user generated content in support of your campaign.

-Instead of casting professional models, Marc Jacobs invited everyday folks to submit their selfies to #CastMeMarc for a chance to be the company’s next model.
+Instead of casting professional models, Marc Jacobs invited everyday folks to submit their selfies to branded hashtags including #CastMeMarc for a chance to be the company’s next model.

 And if you give the world a chance to be a supermodel, they’ll take it.
 This campaign saw: